 The short story:

-Our colleagues, friends, and families need support on many fronts: work-related & financial, mental wellness, emotional needs, help with physical exhaustion, plus a desire for genuine care and connection.
-We’re not in this alone though some days, it sure feels like it.
+Our colleagues, friends, and families need support on many fronts: work-related, financial, mental wellness, emotional needs, help with physical exhaustion, plus a desire for genuine care and connection.
+We’re not in this alone though some days, it might feel this way.

-However, it became clear that there were gaps that needed to be filled.
-Plus, I believe the information needs to be easily accessible to everyone regardless of who you are, where you are, the type of business you have, and your affiliations.
+I believe that information needs to be easily accessible to everyone regardless of who you are, where you are, the type of business you have, your affiliations and which groups you choose to pay membership fees to.

 I decided to launch the website without every piece of information perfectly and completely compiled.
 That would take too long.
-Honestly, with perfectionist tendencies, this stresses me out.
-Be patient; this is still a work in progress.
+Honestly, with perfectionist tendencies, this is stress that I’m learning to manage.

 Please share widely, and let’s do our very best to work together with generosity, graciousness, and gratitude.